 - Why Waste a Wedding?: Played straight in the sequel when Mia and Andrew call off their wedding at the altar, Mia convinces Clarisse and Joe to finally tie the knot.
 The former sheepishly says "you were all dressed" to the confused wedding guests.

-- Also in the first movie, when Mia shows up wet at the event where she is supposed to announce that she is the new princess.
+- In the first movie, when Mia shows up wet at the event where she is supposed to announce that she is the new princess.